-Sports bras are designed to provide extra support for female breasts during exercise and to minimize breast movement, which can cause short-term physical discomfort or pain and in the long-term, increases the risk of damage to chest ligaments and/or breast tissue
+Sports bras are designed to provide extra support for female breasts during exercise and to minimise breast movement, which can cause short-term physical discomfort or pain and in the long-term, increases the risk of damage to chest ligaments and/or breast tissue

 The vast majority of women can benefit from using a bra specifically designed for sports and exercise – smaller-breasted women will appreciate the performance fabrics and cut of sports-specific bras while for larger-breasted women the right sports bra can be the difference between enjoying their favourite sport or being prevented from participating due to pain.

 When choosing a sports bra there are a number of factors to take into account including:

 • Bra type: Sports bras can be broadly divided into two categories – those which feature moulded cups that hold and support the breasts limiting their range of movement (these are sometimes referred to as ‘encapsulation’ bras), and compression-type bras which work by flattening the breasts against the chest (also minimizing how much they can move).
 Compression-type bras may often be worn as outerwear while encapsulation bras are more typically worn under other clothing.
 The choice is a personal one and to an extent determined by your cup size – if you have a smaller cup size (A or B) you may find compression bras perfectly adequate.
 For mid-range cup-sizes (C and D) some ‘combination’-type bras combine elements of the compression and encapsulation bra type for a ‘best of both worlds’ approach.
 For women with larger breasts (DD and above) an encapsulation bra with no compression will be more effective at limiting movement.